 SWORD Health has come up with a solution that provides positive outcomes while reducing health spending.
 In short, it brings advantages to both employees and employers.

-We deliver better results for the patients
+We deliver better results

 Current clinical guidelines recommend the promotion of exercise therapy and positive health as the first-line treatment for non-specific low back pain.